-The EP opens with the title track, The Last Gasp of Street Rock n’ Roll, which serves as a fitting extended intro, with a galloping, fist pumping rock n’ roll feel.
+The LP opens with the title track, The Last Gasp of Street Rock n’ Roll, which serves as a fitting extended intro, with a galloping, fist pumping rock n’ roll feel.
 Perhaps the main reason this feels like a perfect intro is Rob’s self-referencing lyrics, working in epithets and rejoinders from his earlier career, and reframing them with typical WTR panache and asking the question on everyone’s lips: “whatever happened to the hardcore music we all know and love?”.
 Remember when the Beastie Boys used to sample their own shit, and everyone’s all like “genius, yo”?
 Yeah, guy.
-And that steady tempo build into that fast break section is impecably timed, before cycling back down to lead into I Don’t Believe which seems to stylistically pick up where Outlaw Anthems left off, calling out society and the vacuous emptiness of the dream world so many people seem to inhabit, seeming inured to harsh truths.
+And that steady tempo build into that fast break section is impecably timed, before cycling back down to lead into I Don’t Believe which seems to stylistically pick up where Outlaw Anthems left off, calling out society and the vacuous emptiness of the dream world so many people seem to inhabit, seemingly inured to harsh truths.

 Dead Girls and Boys Anthem kicks up another notch, sticking to the same Outlaw Anthems vibe, and running with it; in my mind this is absolutely the direction Blood for Blood would have taken following Serenity (2004, I Scream Records).
 This ‘un takes stock of fallen comrades and drug buddies and wrecked relationships and heavily salts the same with a (un)healthy dose of self-recrimination.
 This leads direct to a cover of City Boy, which originally appeared on Serenity.
 It’s a worthy version, and I get the impression that this is how Rob originally envisioned it.